jmf3d3d/GettingandCleaningData/Codebook.md

 observations of these 66 variables from 30 subjects doing 6 different activities.
 From these data we computed a mean value for each of the 66 measurement for each subject for each activity and result in the following data set of 11880 (30 subjects by 6 activies by 66 measurements = 11880) means indexed by subject, activity, and measurment type as the three category variables (first three columns).

-Each row identies a mean value of a partucular signal type measurement for a particular subject and a particular activity.
+Each row identifies a mean value of a particular signal type measurement for a particular subject and a particular activity.

 COLUMN 1 is the number of the subject for which these data were collected.
-There are 6 activities for which the data were collected.
 	There are 30 subjects who participated in this study and so are identified simply as subjects 1 to 30

-COLUMN 2 is the type of activity on which the measurements take place
+COLUMN 2 is the type of activity on which the measurements take place.
+There are 6 activities for which the data were collected.
-	the 6 activities are walking, walkingupstairs, walkingdownstairs, sitting, standing, laying
+	The 6 activities are walking, walkingupstairs, walkingdownstairs, sitting, standing, laying

-COLUMN 3 identifies the signal type being measured
+COLUMN 3 identifies the signal type being measured - there are 66 different signal types.

 	From the description of the original dataset (Anguita et al, 2012):